 As you can imagine life on a barrier island is at the mercy of the weather, which is just fine by us.
 Seasons change, each with their own definite characteristics that make the Outer Banks special.
 The one constant?
 There's something to see and do nearly every day of the year, regardless of the weather.
 You may picture Spring Break on the beach as a crowded party; however, we have 130 miles of shoreline for you to choose from.
 So no matter what you want to do on the OBX during Spring Break, there's plenty of room to stretch out and find your own piece of paradise.
 Check out why the OBX is the perfect spot with LOCAL EVENTS and fun for the entire family during your Springtime getaway...

 April showers bring May flowers and these May flowers blossom during a spectacular event at the Elizabethan Gardens.
 Cherry Laurel, Carolina Yellow Jasmine, Pansies, Tulips and many more blooms create a beautiful display of nature’s rejuvenation.
 Your fantasies flourish as you take a stroll through the sunken gardens or wander through the Overlook Terrance.
-Next door as early Summer arrives, you can find the budding, young talent of the The Lost Colony Outdoor Drama cast, celebrating their 80th season.
+Next door as early Summer arrives, you can find the budding, young talent of the The Lost Colony Outdoor Drama cast, celebrating decades of performances.
 The Waterside Theater renews America’s oldest mystery into a thriving, lively account of the first attempted English settlement.
 During those refreshing outdoor showers, the newly renovated Aquarium is open to keep you dry and entertain the entire family.